outpaddling/desktop-installer/NetBSD/getting-started.md

 packages from pkgsrc-current.
 NetBSD releases do not currently meet this requirement.

-For non-release versions of NetBSD, auto-install-base-components won't work, so all the base sets you need must be selected during OS installation.
-You can choose "Full install" or choose "Custom installation" and select the following sets to ensure that desktop-installer will
+For non-release versions of NetBSD, base components cannot be added after installation, so all the base sets you need must be selected during OS installation.
+You can choose "Full install" or choose "Custom installation" and select at least the following sets to ensure that desktop-installer will
 work:

     Compiler tools
     X11 sets (all)

-Otherwise, the installation process is the same as for NetBSD releases as described below.
+Otherwise, the installation process is the same as for NetBSD releases.

+### Configuration

+Network (hostname only for hostname, domain is asked for after)

+Timezone

+Root shell

+Enable installation of binary packages

+Don't fetch and update binary pkgsrc if you plan to use packages from smartos.org

+ntpd and ntpdate on real hardware only, not on virtual machines

+Other options are unimportant to desktop-installer

 ## Installing smartos.org pkgsrc packages